-- General Fund: Although a structurally balanced budget is our goal for the General Fund, the prior-year spendable fund balance can be appropriated in the following budget year for onetime expenditures if the spendable fund balance exceeds 5 percent of the operating and debt service budget for the new fiscal year.
-The one-time expenditures are listed under the Fund Balance Policy. - Workers' Compensation Tort Fund: The restricted fund balance in the Workers' Compensation Fund can be used only for expenses specified by the Illinois School Code 105 ILSC 5/18-8.05, such as unanticipated large tort, property loss, workers' compensation or liability claims. - Grant Funds: All grant funds shall be structurally balanced. - Supplemental General State Aid Fund (SGSA): The Illinois School Code 105 ILSC 5/18 requires that all spendable fund balances be re-appropriated in the subsequent year to all schools that did not spend their allocation in the prior years.
-The reserved, but spendable, fund balance shall equal the unused SGSA revenues from the previous year. - Capital Projects Funds: All unreserved, undesignated fund balances in the Capital Projects Funds will be re-appropriated in the following year for eligible construction and renovation projects. - Debt Service Funds: Funds reserved for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with escrow agents.
-Unreserved fund balances represent reserves to cover potential risks related with variable-rate derivative bonds.
+- General Fund: Although a structurally balanced budget is our goal for the General Fund, the prior-year spendable fund balance can be appropriated in the following budget year for onetime expenditures or under certain circumstances if the spendable fund balance exceeds 5 percent of the operating and debt service budget for the new fiscal year.
+The one-time expenditures are listed under the Fund Balance and Budget Management Policy. - Workers' Compensation Tort Fund: The restricted fund balance in the Workers' Compensation Fund can be used only for expenses specified by the Illinois School Code 105 ILSC 5/18-8.05, such as unanticipated large tort, property loss, workers' compensation or liability claims. - Grant Funds: All grant funds shall be structurally balanced. - Supplemental General State Aid Fund (SGSA): The Illinois School Code 105 ILSC 5/18 requires that all spendable fund balances be re-appropriated in the subsequent year to all schools that did not spend their allocation in the prior years.
+The reserved but spendable fund balance shall equal the unused SGSA revenues from the previous year. - Capital Projects Funds: All unreserved, undesignated fund balances in the Capital Projects Funds will be re-appropriated in the following year for eligible construction and renovation projects. - Debt Service Funds: Funds reserved for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with escrow agents.
+Unreserved fund balances represent reserves to cover potential risks related with swaptions, variable-rate or auction-rate bonds.
 Both reserved and unreserved fund balances can be re-appropriated depending on debt service schedules or refinancing of the bonds.